Michael Clayton (American football): Regular season

+Playoffs

 Personal life

 Clayton runs the Michael Clayton Generation Next Foundation, which is a non-profit organization aiding local charities around Tampa Bay and Baton Rouge; mainly the Ronald McDonald Care Mobile and the Tampa Bay Pediatric Cancer Center.
 Clayton holds the annual Michael Clayton Celebrity Hoops Jam, a celebrity basketball game, to raise money for the foundation.

 Clayton has been a pundit for Sky Sports' NFL coverage in the United Kingdom.

 Clayton now attends Florida College in Temple Terrace, Florida and is finishing out his degree there.

+His cousin, Noah Cain, played football at Penn State and LSU and signed as an undrafted free agent for the Cincinnati Bengals.